CS-271/CS-271.github.io/reading.md

 **How to write a paper:**
 When writing a research paper, your goals are to:

-* Communicate your ideas and persuade people of your approach
+* Communicate your ideas and persuade people of your approach.
-* Describe experiments and results
+* Describe and discuss experiments and results.
-* Allow others to reproduce your results precisely
+* Allow others to reproduce your results precisely.
-* Be honest
+* Be honest.

 There is a nice collection of tips on [how to write a CS research paper](http://people.csail.mit.edu/fredo/PUBLI/writing.pdf) by Fredo Durant at MIT.

 **How to review a paper draft:**
-When reviewing the paper draft of fellow student, please be professional and polite.
+When reviewing the paper draft of fellow students, please be professional and polite.
 Try to be as specific as possible with your feedback and stay positive!
 You should thoroughly read and discuss the paper based on the points listed above.
 Also evaluate the pros and cons of the following points:

-* Importance of the problem
+* Importance of the problem.
-* Novelty of solution
+* Novelty of solution.
-* Quality of results
+* Quality of results.
-* Thoroughness of result analysis
+* Thoroughness of result analysis.
-* Quality of writing
+* Quality of writing and presention.